 In 2015, we successfully campaigned in Parliament for changes to be added to the Children and Families Act to give intended parents rights to adoption leave which were equivalent to full maternity leave (previously, intended parents had no rights to time off work when their children were born).

 In 2016, we won the landmark human rights case of Re Z (2016) which ruled that the law was discriminating unfairly against single parents.
-In response to the ruling, the government told Parliament in December 2016 that it intends to amend the law to allow single parents to apply for parental orders.
+In response to the ruling, the government changed the law by remedial order from 3 January 2019, allowing single parents to apply for parental orders.

 We now want to see a full review of UK surrogacy law, and we are working closely with government, Parliamentarians, the media, and other charities and UK surrogacy organisations to make it happen.
 In 2014 we worked with Jessica Lee MP who raised a Westminster Hall debate in Parliament about UK surrogacy law.
 Several MPs (representing our clients) spoke in the debate, which brought the issues to the Minister of Health's attention and led to the creation of a cross-governmental working party on surrogacy.